Vivo V70 FE Price in India and Variants

 The Vivo V70 FE has an eye-catching design with a plastic back and frame, yet it still feels quite appealing in hand.

-I’m personally using the Muse Purple colour, which stands out beautifully thanks to the elegant rippling wave pattern on the back panel.
+I’m personally using the northern light purple colour, which stands out beautifully thanks to the elegant rippling wave pattern on the back panel.

 The camera design also feels thoughtfully done.
 Taking cues from other V series phones, it features a vertical alignment with a subtle bump that enhances the overall aesthetics rather than detracting from them.